-- 1. The Committee's Charge (the following provided merely as examples) - a.
-Review essential characteristics of the position with the expectation that the committee will fine-tune the position description.
+The Committee's Charge (provided merely as examples)

+- a.
+Review essential characteristics of the position with the expectation that the committee will finetune the position description.
 These might include: - i.
-Distinguished or promising record of scholarship; success in core academic functions (research and teaching); need to avoid overreliance on single indicators of excellence - ii.
+Distinguished or promising record of scholarship; success in core academic functions (research and teaching); need to avoid over reliance on single indicators of excellence - ii.
 Tenurable at professor level (if applicable) - iii.
 Strong administrative experience and skills (if applicable) - iv.
 Commitment to diversity, equity, and inclusion, core values of the University - v.
 Ability to mentor diverse students and junior colleagues - b.
 Set a clear expectation that the committee will cast a broad net for prospective candidates (local /national/international search). - c.
 Detail the required outcome.
 This should be consistent with the CSU-AAUP agreement Article 12.8.
 Recommendations (acceptable or unacceptable) and include individual vote totals on each candidate should be forwarded to the department chair/school director. - d.
-The Dean/Department Chair would like recommendations by [date]. - 2.
-Process - a.
-Outline time frame and frequency of meetings as well as expectations concerning attendance and confidentiality. - b.
-Discuss what materials will be requested and where they will be kept.
+The Dean/Department Chair would like recommendations by [date].